 - Give the medications time to work.
-While some anxiety medications are fast-acting others are not.
+At the same time, some anxiety medications over the counter are fast-acting others are not.
 Anti-depressants typically take six to eight weeks to affect the brain’s chemistry.
 While anyone who has an anxiety disorder wants to feel normal immediately, it’s usually going to take some time.

 - Manage depression symptoms as well as any other health conditions.
 Though it may not seem like it, things that affect other areas of the body can exacerbate your anxiety.
 Getting enough sleep, exercising, and socializing with others also helps to combat depression.

-Call EZCare Clinic when other treatment methods don’t work.
-Our experienced medical team includes physicians, therapists, and counselors who are dedicated to finding the solution that will fulfill all your medical needs.
+Our experienced medical team at EZCare Clinic includes physicians, therapists, and counselors who are dedicated to finding the solution that will fulfill all your medical needs.

 Although appointments are appreciated, walk-ins are also welcome.
 So, book your appointment today.